 Do you know what systems have access to your critical assets?
-For example, the CPNI suggests you look beyond your organisation to suppliers and contractors.
+For example, the CPNI suggests you look beyond your organization to suppliers and contractors.

 Wherever the data goes, those points need to be protected also.
-However, by not spending money on employee knowledge, you leave yourself vulnerable to be compromised by the small stuff.
+However, by not spending money on employee knowledge, you leave yourself vulnerable to being compromised by the small stuff.

 Option two: spread your money